jairmedeiros/scss-json/README.md

 $border-color: #123 !global; // use for all borders
 ```

-When run on that code above, scss-to-json will output the below JSON:
+When run on that code above, scss2json will output the below JSON:

 ```js
 {